GeoChen/Blog-NodeJS/README.md

 # Blog-NodeJS
-A simple blog by using NodeJS.
+A simple blog by using NodeJS+MongoDB+Jade.